Includes 2016 changes to the GED Test and beyond

 The new assessment is a stepping-stone to a brighter future

 We’re facing a national crisis.
 Millions of adults, without high school diplomas, lack the skills and knowledge to succeed in the 21st century marketplace.
 This impacts every community in America.

 GED Online Course

 Our course is heavily focused on “self-help.”
 We have provided the resources and the tools.
 The rest is up to you.

 GED Ready™ The Official Practice Test

-From the GED Testing Service.
+From the General Education Development Testing Service.
 Give your students the only practice test designed to assess how they will do on the 2014 GED® test.
 The GED Ready™ test went through the same norming and standardization study that the official exam went through.
 That means the questions are designed to mimic the official exam and can be predictive of how a student will perform on the official test.
 Focused study plans will contain feedback on over 50 different traits measured in the exam.

 GED Test Review

 Like many of you, I was staring at limited funding and the overwhelming task before me to pass the GED test.
 I have created this website to help fellow classmates overcome the challenge of the GED test.

 A continuing adult education website dedicated to helping you prepare online for the GED High School Equivalency Diploma Test.